Jim Stokes Workshops

 When he started the business, Jim was probably regarded as a little bit of an eccentric.
 This was in the years before classic cars had become collectibles for billionaires, and “safe” repositories for global capital, much like Old Masters have become, since.

 Jim’s almost singular obsession at the time was the Alfa Romeo 8C, which the Milan-based company built from 1931 to 1939.
-The straight-eight engine and its chassis were configured in various guises for road and track over the years, by the likes of Enzo Ferrari’s fledgling scuderia, as well as the works Alfa team.
-They were driven by some of the most famous names in motor racing – including Tazio Nuvolari, at some of the best-known races, such as Le Mans.
+The straight-eight engine and its chassis was configured in various guises for road and track over the years, by the likes of Enzo Ferrari’s fledgling Scuderia, as well as the works Alfa team.

-What no one really knew when young Jim first began his fettling and restoration activities, was that the 8C’s scarcity and illustrious history would eventually make it one of the most sought after vintage cars in the world (auction houses love them for the 7- and 8-figure prices they command).
+What no one really knew when young Jim first began his fettling and restoration activities, was that the 8C’s scarcity and illustrious history would eventually make it one of the most sought after vintage cars in the world (auction houses love them for the seven and eight figure prices they command).

 In the intervening years, JSW Group has built a reputation around the world for 8C expertise, as well as in-depth knowledge for similarly rare and exotic Aston Martins, Ferraris, Jaguars, Lancias, Mercedes, and Rolls-Royces, which pass through for repairs, pre- and post-race TLC and, occasionally, full restorations.